maxcoyote/eka360/team.markdown

   title: Office Manager
   email: griselda@three6ixty.net
   phone: "(310) 204-3500 x303"
-  bio: Griselda “Gris” Diaz is three6ixty’s Office Manager, handling our daily operations,
+  bio_text: Griselda “Gris” Diaz is three6ixty’s Office Manager, handling our daily operations,
     administration, and communications.
 She has over 15 years of office management experience across a wide spectrum of industries and we are so grateful to have her on our team!
 She is fluent in English and Spanish and serves as our in-house